Introduction to Python

 2.1.
 Strings

-Strings are character strings, they can be defined with double quotation marks "
+are sequences of characters, these can be defined with double quotes "

 string = "MaximoFN"string